 Captain Amarinder Singh: The People’s Maharaja – An Authorized Biography

-Beginning with a historical background of how the Patiala kingdom came to be established and ruled over the centuries, the author moves on to describe the early years of Amarinder Singh (a scion of that kingdom).
-He then portrays the Indo‒Pak war zone of 1965 (where the protagonist earned his spurs) and finally focuses on the combative arenas of Punjab politics, where numerous electoral and other battles have been (and continue to be) fought.
+Beginning with a historical background of how the Patiala kingdom came to be established and ruled over the centuries, the author moves on to describe the early years of Amarinder Singh, a scion of that kingdom.
+He then portrays the Indo‒Pak war zone of 1965, where the protagonist earned his spurs, and finally focuses on the combative arenas of Punjab politics, where numerous electoral and other battles continue to be fought.

-This informative work unravels the subterfuges of politicians and others (including religious leaders) in trying to ensure their dominance.
-The pages reveal behind-the-scenes intrigues, plots and counter-plots even as Punjab was in the vice-like grip of terrorism in the late twentieth century.
-Operation Bluestar (June 1984) and its consequences have been objectively recorded.
+This informative work unravels the subterfuges of politicians and others, including religious leaders, in their attempts to ensure dominance.
+The pages reveal behind-the-scenes intrigues, plots and counterplots, even as Punjab was in the vice-like grip of terrorism in the late twentieth century.
+Operation Blue Star (June 1984) and its consequences have been objectively recorded.

-Besides tracing the career graph of Amarinder Singh, who reached his pinnacle when he became the chief minister of Punjab in February 2002, the author provides useful insights into crucial events that have made an immense impact on that state and the neighbouring areas over the past few decades.
-The text also throws light on Amarinder Singh’s five-year tenure as chief minister (marked by both positive and negative aspects) and on the following period, when Parkash Singh Badal regained that post.
-The contents are rounded off with an update on the Punjab situation even as all the political parties in the state are gearing up for the rough and tumble of the forthcoming assembly elections in early 2017.
+Besides tracing the career trajectory of Amarinder Singh, who reached his pinnacle when he became the chief minister of Punjab in February 2002, the author provides insights into crucial events that have immensely impacted the state and neighbouring areas over the past few decades.
+The text also examines his five-year tenure as chief minister, marked by both positive and negative aspects, and the subsequent period when Parkash Singh Badal regained the post.
+The account concludes with an overview of the situation in Punjab, as all political parties were gearing up for the 2017 assembly elections.

 Khushwant Singh